 Equally important, we, as clients, might deny information even if it is true too since we, like our healers, are also unhealed and also might hear information that makes us uncomfortable and naturally we might deny that and blame the medium for giving us incorrect information when it’s actually Correct.
 It is important that we don’t automatically deny or accept any information.
 It might be more beneficial to just sit with the information later and see what works and what doesn’t and be brutally honest about it.

 How a healer interprets information from dreams (regarding you or the collective), from downloads, from Spirit might usually be based on where they are on their journeys and how programmed they are and also is based on how much true spiritual knowledge they have — not spiritual beliefs — but REAL spiritual knowledge.
-Healers, just like us, are unhealed still under mind control.
+Healers, just like us, are unhealed and possibly still under mind control.

 The best healers are humble, curious, inquisitive and will admit there is a lot they don’t know and they are still learning themselves.
 They won’t have religious attachment to beliefs or have any kind of inflated ego due to their position of being a healer.
 If someone is legitimate, there is no power differential.
 They will not see themselves as “above” you, but as your equal — a fellow human on the journey to self-discovery.
 Be sure your healer has a realistic and grounded view of the Universe, the world and themselves.
 It is so important.
 I see so many healers who are just parroting information and sharing it with others without actual personal experience of it or coming from a place of true intuition or claircognizance.
 A lot of them are just mindlessly repeating the current popular drumbeat from select “spiritual leaders” without questioning or discerning information themselves.